wartremover/wartremover/README.md

 ### DefaultArguments

-Scala allows methods to have default arguments.
-This is insane.
+Scala allows methods to have default arguments, which make it hard to use methods as functions.

 ```scala
 // Won't compile: Function has default arguments